wozgonon/tuple/FAQ.md

 ## Is it compiled or interpretted

 Currently interpretted, I would like to add a resolved to the evaluator and then add one or more code generators, possibly to llvm.

+## What's the story

+I had taken some time out between contracts to study for some Certifications, I cycled two hours to a test centre only to find it has just closed due to the Coronavirus shutdown.
+So as a loss two what to do next, I decided to learn some 'Go' by knocking up an operator grammar.
+From there this grew.